todd-lers/about/research.md

 **[OSA Series 2](https://github.com/opensourceantibiotics/Series-2-Diarylimidazoles)** - _Diarylimidazoles_

-The focus is the discovery and development of new antibiotics, specifically the optimisation of a series of molecules discovered at the University of North Carolina Chapel Hill.

-This series has been the focus of a number of 2020 [research meetings](https://www.youtube.com/playlist?list=PL0eLxnHhou_k1Upbn5X1mdHBwKMYkRpLH).
+This project involved the optimisation of a series of molecules discovered at the University of North Carolina Chapel Hill and has been [published](https://pubs.acs.org/doi/10.1021/acsinfecdis.3c00286).
+The molecules are easy to make and show promise against MRSA.
+We worked completely openly (for example, recording our [research meetings](https://www.youtube.com/playlist?list=PL0eLxnHhou_k1Upbn5X1mdHBwKMYkRpLH).
+The core funding, arising from a grant from Pharmalliance, successfully elicited contributions from talented external groups, including the private sector - Hypha drug discovery.
+Sharing of molecules with other groups ensured we could extract additional value from them in [other projects](https://pubs.acs.org/doi/10.1021/acsinfecdis.3c00040).

 <center><img src="./pics/research/OSA Series 2 Summary.png" width="90%"></center>

+If you have a series you'd like to explore in this way - perhaps something you've paused, or something you'd like to get off the ground - get in touch.

   </div>
 </div>